R-Dson/llama-server-cli.py/README.md

 - Start the server in the background
 - Change settings with instant auto-restart
 - Select models from a list of available GGUF files
+- Configure and manage the OpenAI-compatible API server

 ### Command-Line Arguments (Advanced)